The Glass Wall in Global Tech Pay

 What better companies should do instead

-A 40 percent-plus same-role pay gap does not become fair because it came out of a spreadsheet.
 Companies do not need to reach perfect global parity overnight.
-They do need to stop treating structured arbitrage as if it were a principled compensation philosophy.
+They do need to stop treating structured arbitrage as if it were a principled compensation philosophy, because that is where the gap stops looking incidental and starts looking tacitly exploitative.

 A better model would look something like this: